jihoon796/jihoon796.github.io/_posts/2016-03-21-time_value.markdown

 Now, I don’t mean this to be a “lazy manifesto” – if you’d rather be doing “work” than anything else anyways...then by all means, go ahead.
 But it's not for everyone.
 If you always feel inadequate and guilty because you feel like you’re not spending enough time "working", then maybe it’s because you’re over-prioritizing work over more important things in your life. <sup>3</sup>

 If you feel this way, then you should make it an absolute priority to take control of your time so that you spend it a.) when you want to, b.) with who you want to spend it with, and c.) how you want to spend it.

-Don't feel guilty, don't feel bad - that's negative energy that will
+Make it a priority to prioritize correctly - and don't feel guilty about it!

 I hope I’ve reminded you of the value of your own time (if you’ve forgotten).
 I hope you’ll make good decisions with it.
 I’ll leave you with this simple nugget of wisdom: life is short, but it is up to us to make it sweet.